 The Lymph system drains all the body cells through movement and muscle contractions instead of being pumped by the heart.
 It is beneficial to help the lymph to drain to the spleen and heart with gravitational force.

-Sleeping on left side during the last trimester of pregnancy gives you more health benefits than sleeping on the right side according to Spinning Babies-founder and fetal and mother positioning expert Midwife Gail Tully.
+There are more health benefits of sleeping on your left side while pregnant than on the right side, according to Spinning Babies-founder and fetal and mother positioning expert Midwife Gail Tully.

 4. Maintain Healthy Heart Function

 The left side of the heart pumps blood towards your body.
 When you sleep on your left, the heart has to pump less vigorously and it is easier to transport the blood through the body.
 This is because the lymph drainage toward the heart is favored by gravity, which lowers the workload of the heart.

 But, if you sleep on your right, the circulatory system has to work against gravity and pump blood more vigorously because the aorta and the inferior vena cava i.e. IVC – which is a big vein that helps carry the deoxygenated blood to your heart – is on the right side of the spine.

 When you sleep on the left the aorta leaves the top of the heart and is bent to left, departs from the heart, and supplies blood to the body.
 In short, left-side sleeping makes it easier for the heart to pump downhill.